SukkoPera/Hannes256/README.md

 The board was accurately sized to fit alongside the CPU in a C16, but if you are using a CPU replacement it might just not physically fit.
 The same applies if you are using a Commodore 116, on which the board is not tested but it should theoretically work.
 I am sorry for that, feel free to redesign it and adjust the shape accordingly, it's easy to do with open source hardware.

+Finally, U2 can either be a GAL20 or a GAL22: the former you can buy cheaply from AliExpress while the latter can be found new made by Atmel (ATF22-whatever).
+Whichever you choose, make sure to program it with the corresponding file from the [gal directory](gal/).

 ### RAM Compatibility
 I have used NEC D41256C-15 chips for my own testing.
 These have 150 ns access time which is probably as slow as you can go (The TED architecture should work even with 200 ns but I doubt you will find any RAMs that are that slow).
 This probably means that many other - if not all - 256k x 1 RAMs will work.